 The Milky Way over the Schupmann Telescope.

 Photo: Dennis di Cicco

-THE ANDREW SIMONI Observatory
+THE ANDREW SIMONI OBSERVATORY

-Now under construction on Breezy Hill, this building will house a c.1930 spectrohelioscope acquired and donated to the club by member Matt Considine.
+This new building houses a c.1930 Hale spectrohelioscope acquired and donated to the club by member Matt Considine, and restored by club members.
 An invention of George Hale, the spectrohelioscope produces an image of the sun in any selectable visual wavelength.
-We hope to have the spectrohelioscope complete and operational at the 2016 Convention.
-The Russell Porter drawing above shows the basic layout.
+The observatory was formally dedicated to the memory of Andrew Simoni during the 2018 convention.
+The Russell Porter sketch below shows the basic layout.

-The 2016 Stellafane Convention is scheduled for August 4-7.
-To learn more, visit the STM web site at stellafane.org.
-Registration begins in early May.
-Sign up for announcements at stellafane.org/about/announce.html
+Convention registration begins in early May.
+To learn more, visit the STM web site stellafane.org.Sign up for nouncements at stellafane.org/about/announce.html